Our people and partners

 UChicago Arts, Arts + Public Life

 THE ELEVATED CHICAGO STEERING COMMITTEE members and proxies at the 2019 ETOD Symposium.
 From left to right: (back row) Kevin Sutton, Mike Tomas, Jennie Fronczak, Adrian Soto, Dan Fulwiler, Ghian Foreman, Marly Schott, (front row) Roberto Requejo, Leslé Honoré, Christian Diaz, Shandra Richardson, Nootan Bharani, Andrew Greer, Kendra Freeman, Lori Berko, Emily LaFlamme, Juan Carlos Linares.
-See full list of names and photos of past and current steering committee members.

-Our Leadership Council is composed of senior leaders from across the city and region who listen to our ideas and help advance systemic change to implement our work plan:
+Elevated Chicago’s Leadership Council is composed of senior leaders from across the city and region who listen to our ideas and help advance systemic change to implement our work plan:

 - Chicago Department of Transportation, City of Chicago, Represented by Romina Castillo Guerrero, Director of Outreach and Engagement